 Life in the Kingdom is really about learning to live life, continually aware of God’s presence.
 Every believer should practice awareness and practice noticing the unnoticeable; then respond.
 I’m glad God has graciously been training, me, given me the eyes to see, and a heart that seeks to understand.
 I’m working on responding acting on what I see, or sense.

-This past summer, Pattie and I headed out to the Fraze, an open-air amphitheatre near our home, for Blues Fest.
-Some great bands were playing and we were enjoying the time together.
-When we arrived we decided to buy some BBQ.
+This past summer, Pattie and I headed out to the Fraze, an open-air amphitheater near our home, for Blues Fest.
+Some great bands were playing, and we were enjoying the time together.
+When we arrived, we decided to buy some BBQ.
 We checked every vendor to see what they were serving and finally came to the last booth.
 As I walked up I noticed the lady serving.
 I suddenly had an impression I should encourage her.
-Specifically I should tell her, “Your future is going to be greater than your past.”
-As I was pondering just how to navigate and communicate the impression I noticed she had a few tattoos.
+Specifically, I should tell her, “Your future is going to be greater than your past.”
+As I was pondering just how to navigate and communicate the impression, I noticed she had a few tattoos.
 Then I noticed she was wearing an arrest monitor on her ankle.
 The impression now made sense.

 I practice noticing and attempt to live life from a being aware perspective.

 I seek to notice what’s going on around me, and I seek to be aware of what’s happening from a heaven to earth perspective.
 I am the earth where His will wants to be done.
 Often when speaking to groups of believers, I ask them to place a hand on their heart and to pray, “Your kingdom come, Your will be done as in heaven, in this earth.”
 At the end of declaring the prayer, I then ask them to pat their chest and say, “This earth.”
 We are the earth where the Kingdom comes from heaven to us…earth.

 I attempt to listen to God prompts, those small impressions or thoughts which may seem to be like my own but are not.

 Jesus said, “My sheep hear my voice.”
 (John 10:27 NAS)